Wisconsin law now requires voters to present a photo ID for their vote to be counted.

 - Unexpired Wisconsin driver license or state ID receipt

 - ID card issued by a federally recognized Indian tribe in Wisconsin

-- Unexpired ID issued by a Wisconsin accredited university or college—must contain issuance date, student signature, and expiration date within 2 years of issuance.
+- ID issued by a Wisconsin accredited university or college—must contain issuance date, student signature, and expiration date within 2 years of issuance.
 If the ID is expired, proof of current enrollment is also required.